 - Ensure staff with child protection responsibilities are given adequate time to make case records.
 If you need to record an event, do so as soon as possible after it happens; if you are finding it hard to find time to record, take this up in supervision.

 Named persons must refresh their child protection training every two years.
 All other education staff must refresh every three years.
 Check with your safeguarding board how you can access training.

-Working together The joint area review criticised the lack of collaboration and communication between agencies, and specific reference was made to agencies not being present at strategic meetings, case conferences and core group meetings.
+The joint area review criticized the lack of collaboration and communication between agencies, and specific reference was made to agencies not being present at strategic meetings, case conferences and core group meetings.
 Such meetings provide a forum to share information and decision-making.

 Working together successfully depends on the development of professional relationships across agencies.
 Strategic meetings can help to develop relationships but it is also useful to meet other professionals in less formal settings.
 Consider inviting social care workers into school to meet staff informally or to give a presentation to a staff meeting about their work.